5.56×30mm MINSAS

 The 5.56×30mm MINSAS is a firearm cartridge manufactured by India's Ordnance Factory Board (OFB) for close-quarters combat use.
 It has an effective range of 300 m and good penetration against body armor.
-OFB claims that its penetration rate is better than 9mm caliber.
-It is currently chambered in the Modern Sub Machine Carbine and Amogh carbine.
+OFB claims it exhibits penetration superior to 9mm.

 The MINSAS is being manufactured at Ammunition Factory Khadki in Pune.

-History

 Development

 The first reports of the MINSAS being developed was from 2009 when the MSMC was announced to be in development.
+DRDO reported that the MINSAS can penetrate both soft body armor and 3.5 mm MS plates at 100 meters.

+It was known as the 5.56×30mm INSAS, named after the planned INSAS carbine.

+Design

+The 5.56×30mm MINSAS round has a total length of 42 mm and a total weight of 6 g.
+The bullet length is 17mm and the weight is 2.6g.

+It has a range of up to 200 meters.
+The cartridge has a muzzle velocity reportedly close to 900 m/s, with a projectile of approximately 2.6 grams (40 grains).

+Types

+The MINSAS is available in Ball, Drill, Proof and Blank-type rounds.